 What is Luteal Phase Defect?

 The proposal of a luteal phase defect (LPD) has floated around infertility forums and research for years.
 The data supporting its existence remains thin.
 What is a luteal phase defect?
-It has been defined as “the condition where progesterone from corpus luteum is not sufficient to maintain endometrium and pregnancy.”
+It is defined as “the condition where progesterone from corpus luteum is not sufficient to maintain endometrium and pregnancy.”

-However, the luteal phase defect (LBD), the absence of sufficient progesterone and its effect on detrimental effects of pregnancy is a thin veil.
-It is defined as a phase from ovulation to the period (the luteal phase) of less than 9 days.
-Interestingly, less than 10% of women, who are fertile, have a luteal phase of the same length.
+A defective luteal phase—the absence of sufficient progesterone—and its effect on the detrimental effects of pregnancy is a thin veil.
+It is defined as a phase from ovulation to the period (the luteal phase) of less than nine days.
+Interestingly, less than 10% of fertile women have a luteal phase of the same length.
 Therefore the chronologic “shortening” of the luteal phase is not necessarily the harbinger of infertility.
-It has never proven to be a cause of infertility.
+It has never been proven to be a cause of infertility.

-In fact, the ability to diagnosis LPD remains equally elusive – hormone levels, basal body temperatures, and/or endometrial biopsy.
-All provide variable effects.
-Not only is it difficult to define, it is impossible to diagnosis (even if it truly exists).
-Predictably, a condition difficult to define and to diagnose is expected to be difficult to correct or treat.
+In fact, the ability to diagnose LPD remains equally elusive.
+Hormone levels, basal body temperatures, and/or endometrial biopsy all provide variable effects.
+Not only is it difficult to define, but it is also impossible to diagnose (even if it truly exists).
+Predictably, a condition difficult to define and diagnose is expected to be difficult to correct or treat.

-Progesterone supplementation is suggested as a treatment of LPD, replenishing the source expected to be impaired.
-It is the mainstay of treatment although there is no evidence that it improves pregnancy outcomes in natural cycles.
-It is provided in pill, vaginal cream and injection form—to no avail and most likely, no benefit other than to soothe the soul.
+Progesterone supplementation is suggested as a treatment for LPD, replenishing the source expected to be impaired.
+It is the mainstay of treatment, although there is no evidence that it improves pregnancy outcomes in natural cycles.
+It is provided in pill, vaginal cream, and injection form—to no avail and, most likely, no benefit other than to soothe the soul.

-In patients with recurrent pregnancy loss, sometimes an ovulation induction agent, such as clomid is employed.
+In patients with recurrent pregnancy loss, sometimes an ovulation induction agent, such as Clomid, is employed.
 The idea being that a “stronger” follicle would be more likely to support the progesterone production at the corpus luteum state.
-But, the same kind of lack-of-data, exists here, too.
+But there’s a lack of data here, too.

 Contact us to schedule your free* initial consultation.
 We are here for you.